EV Beginner’s Guide (2023)

 EVs are exempted from RUC until 31 March 2024.

-As most road users pay levies when they buy fuel, clearly EV ownership avoids this.
-In 2022 RUC was $76 per 1000 km of travel – expect this to apply to EVs at some point.
+As most road users pay levies when they buy fuel, EV ownership avoids this.
+In 2023, RUC was $76 per 1000 km of travel – expect this to apply to EVs eventually.

 Is an EV better for the environment?